Environmental management plan

 In this way it seeks to optimize the use of natural resources and strengthen control of the risks inherent in changes in the climate system that affect the production and distribution of electricity (droughts, floods, tornadoes, thunderstorms).

-The CNFL executes a series of actions to reduce the emissions generated in its operating processes, among which are:
+The CNFL executes a series of actions to reduce the emissions generated in its operational processes, among which are:

 The CNFL has a multidisciplinary team of internal verifiers, which annually identify opportunities for improvement within the C-Neutrality Program, prior to the verification process carried out by the competent Validation and Verification Body (OVV).